top of page

 • Renamed Route 373.

-• Replaced by a combination of new Routes 375, 376, and the new Brentwood Tri MyRide service.
+• Replaced by a combination of new Routes 375, 376, and the new Brentwood Tri MyRide service due to low ridership.

 EC.png